IngeniousIdiocy/LocalLLMMailScreener/README.md

 The system prompt (`data/system_prompt.txt`) includes rules for the LLM to use this data:

+**Automated red flags** (code detects these):
+- If `has_ip_based_urls` is true → instant phishing indicator → `notify: false`
 - If `has_mismatched_urls` is true → phishing → `notify: false`
 - If `has_suspicious_domains` is true → phishing → `notify: false`

+**LLM judgment required**:
+- Sender domain vs claimed brand (e.g., `semaslim.net` claiming to be "Cloud Storage")
+- Gibberish/random domain names in URLs
+- Urgency combined with any red flags = spearphishing

-- Legitimate urgent emails (bank fraud alerts, etc.) have URLs pointing to the actual company domain
+Legitimate urgent emails have URLs pointing to the actual company domain AND sender domain matches.
-- When in doubt: mismatched URLs + urgency = phishing = suppress

 #### Testing Phishing Detection

 The test suite includes real LLM judgment tests for phishing scenarios (run with `TEST_REAL_LLM=1`):

-- `phishing_fake_urgent.eml`: Fake iCloud storage warning with deceptive URLs → should NOT notify
+- `phishing_fake_urgent.eml`: Fake iCloud storage warning with mismatched URLs (display shows apple.com, links to scamsite.ru) → should NOT notify
+- `phishing_ip_based.eml`: Cloud storage scam using raw IP addresses (IPv6 and IPv4) in URLs → should NOT notify
-- `legit_urgent_bank.eml`: Real bank fraud alert with legitimate URLs → SHOULD notify
+- `legit_urgent_bank.eml`: Real bank fraud alert with legitimate wellsfargo.com URLs → SHOULD notify

+Unit tests for URL extraction (`npm test`) cover:
+- IP-based URL detection (IPv4, IPv6, decimal IPs)
+- Root domain extraction
+- Mismatch detection
+- Suspicious domain detection

 ---